 Honors only.
-A historical overview of humankind's cultural legacy in at least four of the disciplines of the humanities, which are approached individually, in synthesis with one or more of the others, or thematically: the visual arts, motion pictures, architecture, music, dance, philosophy, and literature as well as the social sciences, history, mathematics, medicine, and the physical sciences as they have contributed to that cultural legacy.
+A historical overview of humankind's cultural legacy in at least four of the disciplines of the humanities, which are approached individually, in synthesis with one or more of the others, or thematically: the visual art, motion pictures, architecture, music, dance, philosophy, and literature as well as the social sciences, history, mathematics, medicine, physical sciences, and communication as they have contributed to that cultural legacy.

-Prerequisite: READ 301 or equivalent, ENGL 302 or equivalent
+Prerequisite: READ 301 or equivalent, ENGL 302 or